 Consumers must now be informed if you plan to sell their data, and they are allowed to say no and retain their privacy.
 If your business collects personal data on its consumers and meets certain criteria outlined in the CCPA, it must comply with the CCPA going forward into 2020.
 Failure to comply with the act can result in a fine of around $7,500 per intentional violation.

 A new cyber attack takes place every 39 seconds.
 To prevent a breach, businesses should carefully secure their information, including their communications.
-Wickr Pro encrypts every message from the time it is sent, making it an excellent choice for a secure team collaboration space.
+AWS Wickr encrypts every message from the time it is sent, making it an excellent choice for a secure team collaboration space.
 The new California privacy laws and Wickr go hand-in-hand in protecting consumers, and Wickr takes an extra step to secure all business communications and lessen the likelihood of leaked information.

 What It Means for Your Personal Information